-The rights to physical integrity and self-determination are fundamental rights which are available to all human beings.
+The rights to physical integrity and self-determination are fundamental rights, which are available to all human beings.
 In the event of a terminal disease, a person's decision to utilise or not employ a life-sustaining treatment is a significant personal decision.
 The concept of an Advance Medical Directive is gaining popularity around the globe.
 In this regard, various countries have enacted required legislation.

-People in several jurisdictions around the world have the right under common law to refuse medical treatment which might be unwanted at a certain age, and no one can be forced to continue such treatment if they do not want to.
+People in several jurisdictions around the world have the right, under common law, to refuse medical treatment, which might be unwanted at a certain age, and no one can be forced to continue such treatment if they do not want to.
 It is a violation of a person's right to personal liberty to begin a medical treatment against their will.

-The 'Advance Medical Directive' (AMD) is a relatively new concept which has received widespread acceptance around the world.
-AMD helps in protecting basic human autonomy, while also shedding light on the concept of ‘dignity in death’.
+The 'Advance Medical Directive' (AMD) is a relatively new concept, which has received widespread acceptance around the world.
+AMD helps in protecting basic human autonomy, while also shedding light on the concept of dignity in death.

-An AMD is a person's advanced exercise of autonomy on the subject of the level of medical intervention they intend to accept on their own body at a time when they may not be able to express their views.
+An AMD is a person's exercise of autonomy on the subject of the level of medical intervention they intend to accept on their own body at a time when they may not be able to express their views.
 The objective and intent of AMD is to convey a person's medical care preferences in the event that they lose their ability to make decisions.
-The use and operation of an AMD should be limited to situations where a person has reached a point where they would become incompetent or are unable to make an informed decisions about their medical treatment.
+The use and operation of an AMD should be limited to situations where a person has reached a point where they would become incompetent or are unable to make informed decisions about their medical treatment.
 There is no need to consider AMD as long as an individual can make an informed decision about the same.
 A person has the unrestricted freedom to amend or cancel their AMD based on the passage of time and medical scientific improvement.
 As a result, a person cannot be held down or bound by instructions provided at a previous time.

-The Supreme Court of India in the case of Common Cause v.
-Union of India, discussed the concept of AMD, which is also referred to as ‘living wills’ in India.
+The Supreme Court of India, in the case of Common Cause v.
+Union of India, discussed the concept of AMD, which is also referred to as ˜living wills in India.
 A writ petition was filed under Article 32 of the Constitution of India by the petitioner to seek the following reliefs:

 In this case, the petitioner was a registered society that provided public services.
-The petitioner filed a Public Interest Litigation (PIL) to draw the attention of the Supreme Court to the significant problem of violations of the people's fundamental rights to life, liberty, privacy, and the right to die with dignity, as provided by Article 21 of the Indian Constitution.
+The petitioner filed a Public Interest Litigation (PIL) to draw the attention of the Supreme Court to the significant problem of violations of the people's fundamental right to life, liberty, privacy, and the right to die with dignity, as provided by Article 21 of the Indian Constitution.

-The right to execute an advance medical directive is nothing but a step towards protection of aforesaid right by an individual, in event they become incompetent to take an informed decision, in particular stage of life.
+The right to execute an advance medical directive is nothing but a step towards protection the aforesaid right of an individual, in the event they become incapacitated to take an informed decision.
 The technique and method in which such a right is expressed is a question that must be addressed in order to safeguard the weak, infirm, and elderly from abuse.
 It is the responsibility of the state to safeguard its citizens, particularly those who are sick, elderly, or require medical attention.
-The duty of doctors to extend medical care to the patients, who come to them in no manner diminishes in any manner by recognition of the concept that an individual is entitled to execute an AMD.
+The duty of doctors to extend medical care to the patients, who come to them does not diminish in any manner by recognition of the concept that an individual is entitled to execute an AMD.Copyright 2023 – Helpline Law